 Now it’s your turn.
 When do you use the computer and when do you use ink and paper?
 Do you have set habits and how did you develop them?

-authors, beat sheet, fiction, Fix and Finish With Confidence, having ideas, how to be more creative, how to get ideas, how to organise ideas, how to self-publish, how to write a book, how to write a good book, how to write a novel, how to write a plot, how to write a series, how to write your first novel, inspiration, literature, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, publishing, Rewriting, Robert Scanlon, Roz Morris, Scrivener, self-publishing, writing, writing a novel - Nail Your Novel, writing by hand, writing life, writing on computer, writing routine
+authors, beat sheet, fiction, Fix and Finish With Confidence, having ideas, how to be more creative, how to get ideas, how to organise ideas, how to self-publish, how to write a book, how to write a good book, how to write a novel, how to write a plot, how to write a series, how to write your first novel, inspiration, literature, My Memories of a Future Life, novels, publishing, Rewriting, Robert Scanlon, Roz Morris, Scrivener, self-publishing, writing, writing a novel - Nail Your Novel, writing by hand, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing on computer, writing routine

 One of the sweetest compliments a writer can hear is ‘I loved your book, please write the sequel’.
 And we live in a sequel-minded world.
 If there are any sure-fire ways to build a readership, a series is one of them.